-Whether you need residential, construction or a first-time homebuyer mortgage, The First National Bank & Trust of Newtown, with locations throughout Bucks County, has great rates and knowledgeable mortgage officers to guide you along the way.
+Looking to purchase a new home or refinance your current mortgage?
+The First National Bank, with locations throughout Bucks County, has great rates and knowledgeable mortgage officers to guide you along the way.
 Not sure what type of financing you need for your home improvement?

 The first step in obtaining any type of mortgage is reviewing your credit report.
 The lender will do this, but it is always in the consumer’s best interest to obtain their own report in advance to ensure that it is accurate and, if there are blemishes, to be prepared to discuss the circumstances.
 Being prepared before approaching a mortgage lender can speed the process of getting into that new home.